PsiUpsilonEI/Bylaws/README.md

 2. Active members must have finished the Fraternity Education Program.
 3. Active members must fulfill academic requirements outlined in the scholarship policy (Article XII).
 4. Member must be a student of RPI.
-5. Initiation of a pledge into the brotherhood shall be determined by a Class C & D vote during the Chapter meeting prior to pre-Initiation Week.
+5. Initiation of a pledge into the brotherhood shall be determined by a Class B vote during the Chapter meeting prior to pre-Initiation Week.
 6. Member must have paid their International dues and Chapter social dues.

 ### Section 4: Inactive Membership